Advanced search

 - Dee Humphrey was born on 8 March 1930 in Port-au-Spain, Trinidad, British West Indies (BWI).
 She was an actress, known for The Adventures of Jim Bowie (1956).
 She was married to Benjamin Masselink, William Holbrook Hawes Jr and Pat Conway.
 She died in June 2020 in San Mateo, California, USA.

-Dolores Booth was born on 27 November 1908 in Nevada, USA.
-She was an actress, known for The Old Oregon Trail (1928), Mormon Conquest (1939) and Riding Speed (1934).
-She was married to Victor Adamson.
-She died on 18 January 1959 in San Mateo, California, USA.- Willis Robards was born on 5 August 1912 in Weehawken, New Jersey, USA.
+Emory Johnson was born on 16 March 1894 in San Francisco, California, USA.
+He was an actor and director, known for The Phantom Express (1932), The Last Edition (1925) and The Non-Stop Flight (1926).
+He was married to Ella Hall.
+He died on 18 April 1960 in San Mateo, California, USA.- Willis Robards was born on 5 August 1912 in Weehawken, New Jersey, USA.
 He was an actor, known for Shannon (1961), Perry Mason (1957) and Mister Ed (1961).
 He died on 24 November 1984 in San Mateo, California, USA.

 - Additional Crew